Aguinda v. Texaco, Inc.: Indigenous organizing

 Indigenous peoples were protected in the country's pre-2008 constitution from environmental degradation; however, Petroecuador and Texaco violated these restrictions on oil development.
-A new constitution was ratified in 2008.Though Texaco's petroleum contract in Ecuador ended on June 7, 1992, Petroecuador continued to exploit natural resources in the Amazon.
+A new constitution was ratified in 2008.
+Though Texaco's petroleum contract in Ecuador ended on June 7, 1992, Petroecuador continued to exploit natural resources in the Amazon.

 History

 In 1993, indigenous collectives filed Aguinda v.
 Texaco, Inc. This class-action lawsuit alleged past negligence.
-It was filed in United States District Court for the Southern District of New York.
+It was filed in the United States District Court for the Southern District of New York.
 Among the indigenous groups involved in this lawsuit were FEINCE (Cofan), OISE (Secoya), and FOISE (Quichua).
 A related proceeding was filed in the Southern District of Texas and others were filed in Lago Agrio courthouse in Ecuador.

 This was the first form of legal resistance against petroleum exploitation in the Amazon.
 The lawsuit was first dismissed in 1995 by Judge Jed Rakoff, who stated that US courts have no obligation to adjudicate international disputes.
 Texaco and the Ecuadorian government tried to settle the lawsuit later that year through mediation; however, the Energy Ministry discovered soon after that Texaco had not disclosed two hundred additional waste pits in Ecuador.

-In 1997, the government of Ecuador repeated efforts to intervene under the waiver of sovereign immunity, but Judge Rakoff once again denied that request, citing an “untimely and prejudicial” bias against Texaco.
+In 1997, the government of Ecuador repeated efforts to intervene under the waiver of sovereign immunity, but Judge Rakoff once again denied that request, citing an "untimely and prejudicial" bias against Texaco.
 The 1998 election of President Jamil Mahuad spurred another quiet mediation.
-In combination with other Ecuadorian political issues, this spurred a 2000 military junta to overthrow Mahuad and replace him with a military-citizen triumvirate which included CONAIE (pan-indigenous organization) leader Antonio Vargas.
+In combination with other Ecuadorian political issues, this spurred a 2000 military junta to overthrow Mahuad and replace him with a military–citizen triumvirate which included CONAIE (pan-indigenous organization) leader Antonio Vargas.
 They were quickly removed from power and Gustavo Noboa Bejerano rose to the presidency.
 This political turmoil prompted Judge Rakoff to re-open the Aguinda case.

 In September 2000, the indigenous plaintiffs called for Rakoff to recuse himself due to financial ties with a Texaco subsidiary.
 He denied this request, and on May 30, 2001, dismissed the lawsuit, once again on the grounds that the United States was not the appropriate forum.
 On August 16, 2002, the United States Court of Appeals for the Second Circuit affirmed Rakoff's decision.
-The dismissal set a precedent for indigenous peoples’ struggles taking legal action against exploitation.
+The dismissal set a precedent for indigenous peoples' struggles taking legal action against exploitation.